 SHINE SCHOOL MEDIA AWARDS

-We’ve been working with the Shine School Media Awards for the past three years, gradually building our work over this time.
-We began by re-imagining the logo of the awards, inspired by the original and being influenced by more than a hint of Joan Miró.
+We’ve been working with the Shine School Media Awards for the past five years, gradually building our work over this time.
+We began by re-imagining the logo of the awards, inspired by the original and being influenced by more than a hint of iconic Spanish artist Joan Miró.

-This new identity then appeared initially in the book that award winners are given just after the conclusion of the annual awards at Stationers’ Hall in central London.
+Then, each summer, the branding comes into its own, particular apple to the book that attendees are given just after the conclusion of the annual awards at Stationers’ Hall in central London.
 This longf0rm piece of print contains the winners’ work, assorted photography, sponsors’ advertising and a background to the judging process.

 Logo design for the Shine School Media Awards – part of this charities print and web design project